 a trustworthy eyewitness account of what the Creator did and said while

-on earth, some of the rest of these writings are allegories, some are songs, hymns or war chants, some
+on earth, some of the rest of these writings are allegories, some are songs, hymns or

 of these are letters, some are stylized and redacted Hebrew history, some are ancient mythological